awsdocs/amazon-s3-developer-guide/doc_source/AuthUsingAcctOrUserCredentials.md

 1. Save the `credentials` file, and delete the \.csv file that you downloaded in step 3\.

-Your shared credentials file is now configured on your local computer, and it's ready to be used with the AWK SDKs\.
+Your shared credentials file is now configured on your local computer, and it's ready to be used with the AWS SDKs\.